SamuelPadillaC/Non-Deterministic-FSA-Simulator/README.md

 3. Pass in the proper arguments as listed below

 # Note
-This progras uses Pandas and Numpy (it was just practice for me), so it must be necessary that you install those packages in your environment.
+This program uses Pandas and Numpy (it was just practice for me), so it must be necessary that you install those packages in your environment.
 Just run pip install pandas & pip install numpy and you should be good to go.

 ########################################################################